curusarn/dungeons-and-trolls-go-client/docs/DungeonsAndTrollsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
+[**DungeonsAndTrollsAssignSkillPoints**](DungeonsAndTrollsApi.md#DungeonsAndTrollsAssignSkillPoints) | **Post** /v1/assign-skill-points | Send multiple commands to the Character bound to the logged user.
+The order of execution is defined in the message.
 [**DungeonsAndTrollsBuy**](DungeonsAndTrollsApi.md#DungeonsAndTrollsBuy) | **Post** /v1/buy | Buy Items identified by the provided ID for the Character bound to the logged user.
 [**DungeonsAndTrollsCommands**](DungeonsAndTrollsApi.md#DungeonsAndTrollsCommands) | **Post** /v1/commands | Send multiple commands to the Character bound to the logged user.
 The order of execution is defined in the message.
 [**DungeonsAndTrollsGame**](DungeonsAndTrollsApi.md#DungeonsAndTrollsGame) | **Get** /v1/game | Sends all info about the game.